onyeka-hub/Project-14/README-ubuntu-server.md

 - Connect to the artifactory web page, update the password = Onyeka12345.
 Create a generic repository with Repository key = PBL

 4. In Jenkins UI configure Artifactory.
-Go to **manage jenkins**, **system** .
+Go to **manage jenkins**, **system**.

 Then Configure the server ID = artifactory-server, URL(http://artifactory-ip:8081/) and Credentials, and run Test Connection.
   - username: admin
-  - password: <artifactory-password>
+  - password: <artifactory-password>(Onyeka12345)

 ![configuring artifactory on jenkins](./images/jenkins-artifactory-configure.PNG)